About Rethink Trade

 Some of the select issues Rethink Trade is currently prioritizing:

-- Replacing dominant corporations’ hyperglobalization agenda with pro-worker, pro-resilience rules for the global economy to repair the supply chain meltdown now causing prices to spike and is undermining our ability to make or obtain essential goods.
+• Replacing dominant corporations’ hyperglobalization agenda with pro-worker, pro-resilience rules for the global economy to repair the supply chain meltdown now causing prices to spike and that undermines reliable access to some essential goods.

-- Repealing the extreme corporate-power and taxpayer-money grab of the Investor-State Dispute Settlement regime.
+• Repealing the extreme corporate-power and taxpayer-money of the Investor-State Dispute Settlement regime.

-- Helping workers to use the revised North American Free Trade Agreement’s new labor rights enforcement mechanisms to test if it offers a model going forward to counter multinational corporations’ use of trade pacts to drive down wages and working conditions.
+• Helping workers to use the revised North American Free Trade Agreement’s new labor rights enforcement mechanisms.

 Rethink Trade is a division of the American Economic Liberties Project (AELP).
 AELP, a non- profit research and advocacy organization, is a thought leader in the anti-monopoly movement and promotes policy changes to address today’s crisis of concentrated economic power.